 The Science Heritage Center is a good fit for KGI.
 It reflects the institute’s mission of benefiting society by translating the power and potential of life sciences into practice.

-Jim Osborne, PhD, the Robert E. Finnigan professor and director of the Center for Biomarker Research, encourages individuals, high school groups and undergraduate college students to tour the exhibit in hopes of sparking their interest in translating advances in life science into innovative commercial products.
+Jim Osborne, PhD, the Robert E. Finnigan professor and director of the Center for Biomarker Research, encourages individuals, high school groups, and undergraduate college students to tour the exhibit in hopes of sparking their interest in translating advances in life science into innovative commercial products.
 You can also listen to an audio tour of the SHC.